draconisPW/PWMAngband/docs/command.rst

   mode) as a kind of generic "alter the terrain feature of an adjacent grid" command.
 This command requires a direction, and takes some energy.

+Steal ('J') or Steal ('S')
+  This command allows you to steal gold or items from other players.
+Stealing is usually disabled on most of the servers.
+If allowed, a failed attempt at stealing will make the offended player automatically hostile.
+  This command also allows rogues to try and steal gold or items from sleeping monsters.
+Stealing works better when the player is stealthy and faster than the target monster.
+A failed theft will wake the monster.
+  This command requires a direction, and takes some energy.

 Drink/fill an empty bottle from a fountain ('_')
   When standing on a fountain square, this command allows you to interact with the fountain.
 Dried out fountains will produce no effect.
 If you carry empty